jessielw/Custom-Pyinstaller/README.md

 5. Run the command `python run.py`.

-6. Once the process is complete, an Explorer window will open with the path to `pyinstaller.exe`.
-You can now use this custom PyInstaller to build binaries for your Python programs.
+6. Once the process is complete, an Explorer window will open with the path to `custom_pyinstaller`.

+7. You can then use this custom pyinstaller to `poetry add --editable PATH_TO_custom_pyinstaller` or `pip install PATH_TO_custom_pyinstaller` to install in your current projects `venv`

 ## Reference